libmoon/libmoon/examples/c-integration/README.md

 C Integration Example
 =====================

-This example showcases how to integrate C (or C++) in a Phobos application.
+This example showcases how to integrate C (or C++) in a libmoon application.

 Compiling